 Wild mushrooms are a different matter, as some species are highly toxic.
-If you see your dog eat a wild mushroom, you should take them to the vet immediately.
-If possible, bring a sample of the mushroom so it can be identified.
+You should take your dog to the vet immediately if you see your dog eat a wild mushroom.
+If possible, bring a sample of the mushroom for identification.

 Are Store-Bought Cooked Mushrooms Safe for Dogs?